 I bet you’ll be salivating so much by the end you’ll be eager to book your tickets to Japan right away, or at the very least head to the closest Japanese restaurant in your hometown!

-Japanese Food Bucket List: Best Dishes to Eat from Japan Cuisine
+Japanese Food Bucket List: Names of the Best Dishes to Eat from Japan Cuisine

 Anago translates as saltwater eel (see unagi for freshwater eel), and it is a crucial ingredient for traditional Japanese food.
 It is most commonly eaten as sushi topping, where it’s first simmered in a sweet and savory sauce as opposed to being served raw, or as a deep-fried tempura-style dish.